chriskpeterson/vuepress2/docs/writingsamples.md

 # Writing samples

 Please find a link to some of the content I've created at HPE.
-These samples are mostly task, concept, and reference topics

-At HPE, I write user guides, update guides, setup overviews, and software and firmware compatibility matrices.
+These samples are mostly task, concept, and reference topics At HPE, I write user guides, update guides, setup overviews, and software and firmware compatibility matrices.
 In the past, I've written release notes, OS installation guides, and volatility statements for high-security customers.

-Below, I've listed some of the programs I work on with a link to a few writing samples from each.
+Below, I've listed some of the programs I work on with a link to a sample from each.